Iowa’s Only GR8 Professional Law Firm:

 - Do I have to repay the bills paid by my health insurance company?

 - How much does it cost to pursue my rights?

 - If the other driver did not get a ticket, can I still make a claim for my injuries?

-The answers to the above questions are generally case specific.
+Have any other questions?
+Browse our auto accident FAQ or give us a call.
+The answers to all these questions are generally case specific.
 No two accident claims should be treated the same.
 Worrying about finances and legalities following an auto crash does little to help you recover.
 We want to give you the peace of mind you so desperately need in a time of uncertainty and chaos.
 Dealing with the insurance company is what we do best.